-The Bureau of Industry and Security, U.S. Department of Commerce ("BIS"), has reason to believe that Sunrise Technologies and Trading Corporation, a/k/a Sunrise, a/k/a ST&T, of Flushing, New York ("Sunrise"), has committed four violations of the Export Administration Regulations (the "Regulations"), which are issued under the authority of the Export Administration Act of 1979, as amended (the "Act").
-Specifically, BIS alleges that Sunrise committed the following violations:
+The Bureau of Industry and Security, U.S. Department of Commerce ("BIS"), has reason to believe that you, Jeng Shih, a/k/a Jay Shih, of Flushing, New York, have committed four violations of the Export Administration Regulations (the "Regulations"), which are issued under the authority of the Export Administration Act of 1979, as amended (the "Act").
+Specifically, BIS alleges that Shih committed the following violations: